coalsi/icloud3_dev/docs/chapters/2-config-parms.md

 ###### entity_registry_file_name
 The Home Assistant Entity Registry stores information about the devices and entities.
 It is searched when iCloud3 starts to determine if the HA IOS App version 2 is being used for tracking a device.
 This can be used if a different file should be searched for device informaion.
 Normally, you should not have to specify this parameter.
-*Valid value:*  existing entity registry in json format  *Default:* '/.storage/core.entity_registry'
+*Valid value:*  valid file name for the Home Assistant entity registry file  *Default:* '/.storage/core.entity_registry'

 ### Devices to be tracked
 ###### tracking_method